-Authenticating to the server
+Authenticating users to the server

 The KMS server can start in authenticated or non-authenticated mode (the default).

-In non-authenticated mode, the server maps all requests to the default user, configured using the --default-username
+In non-authenticated mode, the server maps all requests to the default user, configured using

 option (or the KMS_DEFAULT_USERNAME

 environment variable).
-This user will default to admin
+This user will

 if not set.